jruels/openshift-admin/labs/openshift-deploy/index.md

-4. To deploy a single node OpenShift, the `controlPlane.replicas` setting in the `install-config.yaml` file should be set to `1` and the `compute.replicas`setting should be `0`.
+4. To deploy  OpenShift, in the `install-config.yaml`file the `controlPlane.replicas` and `compute.replicas` settings  should be set to `1`.
 Also, we need to specify the EC2 instance type.

    ```
       compute: